Iron-Stag-Games/Pronghorn/README.md

 ### Pros
 - Requiring Pronghorn only in the Script and not in every Module.
-- Access to Pronghorn content using the shared table.
 - Obvious Remote behavior in both creation and invocation.
 - Server-to-Client Remote batching.

 ### Cons
 - No automatic Remote creation using Services.
-- Use of the shared table may cause interference.

 ### Preference
 - No Controller or Service structure.